-Over a period of 4 years, dpa worked in close collaboration with the Client, Operator and Design Team WASL Group, Mandarin Oriental Hotel Group, Architects DAR and Interior Designers Design Wilkes and Silverfox to design the lighting solutions for all public FoH areas of the Hotel, internally and externally.
+Over a period of 4 years, dpa worked in close collaboration with the Client, Operator and Design Team WASL Group, Mandarin Oriental Hotel Group, Architects DAR and Interior Designers Design Wilkes, Silverfox and Opaal Interiors to design the lighting solutions for all public FoH areas of the Hotel, internally and externally.

-Interior Design for the Guestrooms, Public Areas and Ballroom facilities was undertaken by Design Wilkes.
+Interior Design for the Guestrooms, Public Areas and Ballroom facilities was undertaken by Design Wilkes whilst the Interior Design for the Royal Penthouse was completed by Opaal Interiors.
 Silverfox Studios provided the Interior Design for the Spa and Fitness Centre and the Specialty Restaurants, The Bay, Tasca and Netsu.
 Landscape design was courtesy of 40North and Cracknells.

 As part of the design brief dpa worked closely with all parties from initial conception stage, ensuring that the lighting design was cohesive throughout the hotel, and well integrated within the Interior Design and Architecture.